kalviumcommunity/S66_Abhinav_V_LearnBot/README.md

 - Gives the AI **multiple reference examples** to guide the response.
 - Helps in **complex explanations** where one example is not enough.
 - Reduces errors and improves the **accuracy and consistency** of simplified outputs.

+---

+## 🎯 Dynamic Prompting

+In **LearnBot**, we use **Dynamic Prompting**, where the prompt is automatically adapted based on the **user’s input context** (e.g., subject, topic, or difficulty level).
+This makes the system **flexible and personalized**, instead of relying on fixed instructions.

+### 🔹 Dynamic Prompt Example

+**Prompt Template:**
+Simplify the following text related to **{{subject}}**.
+Make the explanation **{{difficulty_level}}** and easy to understand.

+**User Input (Generated Dynamically):**
+Subject: Biology

+Difficulty Level: Easy

+Text:
+Photosynthesis is a process by which plants convert light energy into chemical energy that can later be released to fuel the organisms' activities.

+### Example Execution

+If the user provides the above input, the dynamically generated prompt becomes:

+Text:-
+    Simplify the following text related to Biology.
+    Make the explanation Easy and easy to understand.

+Text:
+        Photosynthesis is a process by which plants convert light energy into chemical energy that can later be released to fuel the organisms' activities.

+Expected Output:
+        Photosynthesis is how plants use sunlight to make food and store energy.

+### 📌 Why Dynamic Prompting?

+- Automatically adapts prompts to different subjects and difficulty levels.
+- Makes the system more personalized for students.
+- Reduces manual re-writing of prompts while ensuring consistent simplified explanations.